-Moreover, near the Plateau of Thripti start the imposing wild gorges of Ha and Mesonas.
+Moreover, near the Plateau of Thripti start the imposing wild gorge Ha and gorge Mesonas.
 On the southern slopes of these mountains there are some of the most scenic villages in Crete, such as the lush Orino village, and the seaside resort of Makrygialos.
 There are also the amazing green gorges of Pefki, Mylonas and Orino.

 Mount Orno is located in the province of Sitia and its highest peak is Spathi at 1238m.
 It includes the area of Kapsas to the west and the mountains of ancient Praesus to the east, while in the south it is separated from the range of Thrypti from the Bebonas valley.